SwiftedMind/Puddles/README.md

 [Tutorials](https://swiftedmind.github.io/Puddles/tutorials/puddlestutorials)

 # The Puddles Architecture

+SwiftUI encourages building views from the ground up, layering functionality on top of each other, by wrapping views in other views.
+At its core, Puddles does the exact same thing.
+You start with a view and then wrap new stuff around it.

 ![Architecture Overview](https://user-images.githubusercontent.com/7083109/224485578-9f8ee043-a56d-4221-8183-b6ca60cd0135.png)

-SwiftUI encourages building views from the ground up, wrapping new

 The idea behind Puddles is to use special-purposed SwiftUI views and layer them on top of each other.